Budget Wedding Ideas – Wow Your Guests for Less!

 Evening entertainment

-This is the biggest area where your money will make a noticeable difference to the day.
+This is the area where your money will make the most noticeable difference to the day.
 Everyone will remember the fab toastmaster, salsa dancers or casino that made your celebrations so much fun.
 Claire Wilkinson suggests: “If you are concerned about your guests not mingling, hire a magician, human statue or caricaturist to get people talking.
 Book them for when guests are due to arrive at the reception venue, to work the crowd as they arrive, when people are quite shy – later on, the atmosphere and alcohol will take over!”
-Tamryn Kirby says: “I love Charles Burns, the fab silhouette Roving Artist – all the guests can take home an amazing silhouette cutting of themselves, so Charles is entertainment and favours all rolled into one!
-He’s really popular at weddings – guests love to watch and they love their silhouettes.”

 Lasting memories